gmatteuc/TikTok_data_science_portfolio/README.md

 ---

 ### Project Context:
-TikTok receives a massive volume of user-generated content daily, much of which is flagged by users for potential misinformation.
+TikTok receives a massive volume of user-generated content daily, much of which is flagged by users for potential misinformation or harmful content.
 Reviewing this flagged content manually is time-consuming and resource-intensive.
 To optimise the moderation pipeline and focus human reviewers where they are most needed, TikTok is exploring automated classification solutions.
 This project simulates the early development of such a solution as part of TikTok data science team.

 **Goal:** Build and evaluate a predictive model that classifies videos and comments as either **claims** or **opinions**, enabling the moderation team to prioritise potentially misleading content more efficiently.